-7.1287.160 Cross Wood, the existing strong wooded boundary to the north and north west of the site is a result of a Forestry Commission grant from 1997.
+- 7.160 Cross Wood, the existing strong wooded boundary to the north and north west of the site is a result of a Forestry Commission grant from 1997.
 The trees are not protected by a Tree Preservation Order and a small section of Cross Wood will need to be removed to incorporate a vehicular access from Maldon Road.
 In accordance with a Forestry Commission obligation until 2027, if any trees are removed, parts of the grant will have to be repaid.
-Hedgerows on the site shall also be retained and strengthened where possible.

-7.1297.161 The development should conserve or enhance heritage assets including retaining the WWII pillbox (North of Sandon) to the east of the site.
+Hedgerows on the site shall also be retained and strengthened where possible. - 7.161 The development should conserve or enhance heritage assets including retaining the WWII pillbox (North of Sandon) to the east of the site.
 This is part of a group of WWII pillboxes which form part of the General Headquarters defence line running north-south and skirting the east side of Chelmsford, forming part of a stop line in the event of invasion.
 These are an interesting feature and contribute to the heritage of the area.
-It is, therefore, expected that the development should retain, protect and provide interpretation and information boards for the WWII pillbox.

-7.1307.162 The layout of the proposed development and proposed open space and landscaping should be used to minimise the visual impact of the new development and the electricity pylons to the east of the site.
-The layout of the development will also need to reflect and incorporate a safeguarded corridor for the high pressure gas line which crosses the site.

-7.1317.163 The development will be expected to improve connections for cycling, walking and horse riding including connections into the existing networks and providing links to the City

-Centre, Chelmer East Green Wedge and nearby services and facilities such as the primary and Sandon Secondary Sechool, s within Great Baddow and Sandon Baddow Hall Primary School and the Vineyards Neighbourhood Centre.

-7.1327.164 The development will be required to provide direct, safe and convenient connections to and crossings at Maldon Road including to existing bus stops.
-In addition, where appropriate and in consultation with the Local Highways and Transportation Authority, the development is expected to provide a safe multi-user crossing at Maldon Road.

-7.1337.165 The area has a fragmented bridleway network but there are opportunities within these four site allocations to provide bridleway connections within the site and to the countryside beyond.

-7.1347.166 A residential travel plan will be required for the development to include a package of measures to ensure active and sustainable means of traveltransport are available to all new residents, to promote the benefits of active and sustainable transport and secure a modal shift from the private car.

-7.1357.167 Although the development quantum and extent of the allocation is set out in the Local Plan, the emerging 'made' (adopted) Neighbourhood Plan being prepared in Sandon is envisaged to could help to shape this site allocation.

-7.1367.168 The site lies within a Minerals Safeguarding Area.
-The developer will be required to undertake a Minerals Resource Assessment to assess if the site contains a viable minerals resource that would require extraction prior to development.

-7.1377.169 The site may contain archaeological deposits which will need to be considered by future development proposals, through an archaeological evaluation.

-7.138 This site is within a 10km zone of influence of the Crouch and Roach Estuaries Special Protection Area, Ramsar site and Site of Special Scientific Interest near South Woodham Ferrers.
-These European designated sites are particularly sensitive to increased visitor pressure, which may be caused by new residential development within the zone of influence.

-7.139 Following consultation with Natural England, an Essex-wide Recreational disturbance-Avoidance and Mitigation Strategy (RAMS) is being prepared to include all coastal European Sites.
-The strategy will identify where recreational disturbance is happening and the main recreational uses causing the disturbance.
-New residential development that is likely to affect the integrity ofthe European Sites will be required to contribute towards the implementation of the mitigation.
-At this stage, it is considered that this development allocation in this location will be required to payfor the implementation of mitigation measures to protect the interest features of Europeandesignated sites along the Essex Coast which include the Crouch and Roach Estuaries Special-Protection Area, Ramsar site and Site of Special Scientific Interest, and the Essex Estuaries Special-Area of Conservation.
-The appropriate mechanisms will be identified in the RAMS.
+It is, therefore, expected that the development should retain, protect and provide interpretation and information boards for the WWII pillbox. - 7.162 The layout of the proposed development and proposed open space and landscaping should be used to minimise the visual impact of the new development and the electricity pylons to the east of the site.
+The layout of the development will also need to reflect and incorporate a safeguarded corridor for the high pressure gas line which crosses the site. - 7.163 The development will be expected to improve connections for cycling, walking and horse riding including connections into the existing networks and providing links to the City Centre, Chelmer East Green Wedge and nearby services and facilities such as Sandon Secondary School, Baddow Hall Primary School and the Vineyards Neighbourhood Centre. - 7.164 The development will be required to provide direct, safe and convenient connections to and crossings at Maldon Road including to existing bus stops.
+In addition, where appropriate and in consultation with the Local Highways and Transportation Authority, the development is expected to provide a safe multi-user crossing at Maldon Road. - 7.165 The area has a fragmented bridleway network but there are opportunities within these four site allocations to provide bridleway connections within the site and to the countryside beyond. - 7.166 A residential travel plan will be required for the development to include a package of measures to ensure active and sustainable transport are available to all new residents, to promote the benefits of active and sustainable transport and secure a modal shift from the private car. - 7.167 Although the development quantum and extent of the allocation is set out in the Local Plan, the 'made' (adopted) Neighbourhood Plan in Sandon could help to shape this site allocation. - 7.168 The site lies within a Minerals Safeguarding Area.
+The developer will be required to undertake a Minerals Resource Assessment to assess if the site contains a viable minerals resource that would require extraction prior to development. - 7.169 The site may contain archaeological deposits which will need to be considered by future development proposals, through an archaeological evaluation.